The Ultimate Dog Shampoo Guide: Ingredients, Testing, Bath & Coat Care

 How to Test Dog Shampoo?

 The best way to test if a dog shampoo works is to start small, watch for reactions, and see how the coat responds over time.
 As we chatted more, Shenee asked a great question: “How can you test if a dog shampoo is working?”
-Having faced this same challenge at my farm, I shared a few tips that have helped me make sure I’m using the right shampoo for each dog:.
+To make sure I use the right shampoo for each dog, I shared some tips I learnt from this problem on my farm:

 What Ingredients in Shampoo Can Cause Itching?

 Sulfates, alcohol, artificial fragrances, and dyes are some of the main shampoo ingredients that can cause itching in dogs.
-When Shenee’s Golden Retriever started scratching after a bath, she traced it back to a shampoo containing sulfates, these chemicals dry out the skin by stripping away natural oils.
+When Shenee’s Golden Retriever started scratching after a bath, she traced it back to a shampoo containing sulfates, which dry out the skin by stripping away natural oils.

 Alcohol in shampoos also dries the skin and can lead to irritation and itching.
 Artificial fragrances may smell nice to us, but they often trigger allergic reactions in dogs, especially those with sensitive skin.